revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-Developers prefer Node for its simplicity.
-We can also take advantage of a short response time due to event-based models and non-blocking I/O. Node even supports concurrent processing and eliminates the need to use thread management.
-Additionally, developers can enjoy a reliable performance as Node is built on Google Chrome V8 Engine.
+Developers prefer Node for its simplicity.We can also take advantage of a short response time due to event-based models and non-blocking I/O.Node even supports concurrent processing and eliminates the need to use thread management.Additionally, developers can enjoy a reliable performance as Node is built on Google Chrome V8 Engine.

 </blockquote>